lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-extensions-customscript -with template.md

    tags="azure-resource-manager"/>

 <tags
 	ms.service="virtual-machines"
 	ms.date="07/01/2015"
 	wacn.date=""/>

 # Using Custom Script extension With Azure Resource Manager templates

 This article gives an overview of writing Azure Resource Manager templates with Custom Script extension for bootstrapping workloads on a Linux or a Windows VM.

-For an overview of Custom Script extension please refer to the article [here](/documentation/articles/virtual-machines-extensions-customscript).
+For an overview of Custom Script extension please refer to the article [here](/documentation/articles/virtual-machines-windows-classic-extensions-customscript/).

-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-include.md)] This article covers creating a resource with the Resource Manager deployment model.
-You can also create a resource with the [classic deployment model](/documentation/articles/virtual-machines-extensions-customscript).
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-windows-classic-extensions-customscript/).

 Ever since its launch, Custom Script extension has been used widely to configure workloads on both Windows and Linux VMs.
 With the introduction of Azure Resource Manager templates, users can now create a single template that not only provisions the VM but also configures the workloads on it.